rmikehodges/go-risky/README.md

 7/29 - removed JWT to use a dumb cookiestore for sessions instead and added some of that into the auth logic.
 Migrated attackChainStep over using database transactions which will serve as a good example for the others that are a bit more complex.

+8/8/2023 - Changed the liability model to include a mitigation or detection so that a liability can be the child of a threat, mitigation, or detection.
+Did a bit of work to resolve the test failures for the other models, but that is still in progress.

 # Flows

 ## User auth flow